 Distributions are basic Unix-like images with no additional software, including Ubuntu, Fedora, Debian, CentOS, and FreeBSD.

-Container distributions include CoreOS, Fedora Atomic, and RancherOS.st.
+Container distributions include RancherOS.

-There are two types of plans:
+There are four types of plans:

 Standard Droplets, a flexible option best for most use cases, like website hosting, staging environments and low intensity compute needs.

 General Purpose Performance Droplets, a robust option suitable for a wide variety of mainstream, production applications that require a higher ratio of memory to CPU.

 CPU-Optimized Performance Droplets, best for CPU intensive tasks and projects that require predictable performance or rely on CPU more than RAM or I/O, like batch processing large data sets, large builds, and video encoding.

 Memory-Optimized Performance Droplets, best for resource-intensive business applications, like high-performance SQL or NoSQL databases, large in-memory caches and indexes, real-time big data processing, and applications with large JVM requirements.

 See How To Choose a Droplet Plan for an in-depth guide to choosing a Droplet plan.